argoproj/argo-cd/docs/operator-manual/user-management/index.md

 ### Sensitive Data and SSO Client Secrets

-You can use the `argocd-secret` t\o store any sensitive data.
+You can use the `argocd-secret` to store any sensitive data.
 ArgoCD knows to check the keys under `data` in the `argocd-secret` secret for a corresponding key whenever a value in a configmap starts with `$`.
 This can be used to store things such as your `clientSecret`.
 * Any values which start with `$` will :
   - If value is in form of `$<secret>:a.key.in.k8s.secret`, look to a key in K8S `<secret>` of the same name (minus the `$`), and reads it value.
   - Otherwise, look to a key in `argocd-secret` of the same name (minus the `$`),